IoT Protocols Overview And How To Choose The Best IoT Protocol

 Bluetooth

 Today, a myriad of PEDs (Personal Electronic Devices) employs Bluetooth technology.
-For example, wearable devices like headphones, air pods, or devices like wireless keyboards, mice, printers, webcams, etc. With the popularity of Bluetooth IoT, Bluetooth technology also been widely used in fitness bracelets, smart watches or other wearable small hardware devices to make Remote Patient Monitoring solutions.
-Also, By integrating Bluetooth Beacon and Bluetooth gateway/AoA locator together, Bluetooth is also widely used for personnel and asset location tracking.
+For example, wearable devices like headphones, air pods, or devices like wireless keyboards, mice, printers, webcams, etc. With the popularity of Bluetooth IoT, Bluetooth technology also been widely used in fitness bracelets, smart watches or remote patient monitoring wearables to make RPM IoT solutions.
+Also, By integrating AoA locator and indoor positioning system together, Bluetooth is also widely used for personnel and asset location tracking.

 Z-Wave